AnkurK07/2DseisvelGenerator/README.md

 \ dX(t) = \mu (X(t),t)dt + \sigma (X(t),t)dW(t)
 $$

-**A diffusion processes follows principles of Markov chains and stochastic processes , how? w'll see at the end of this article , first w'll se how diffusion process works!**
+**A diffusion processes follows principles of Markov chains and stochastic processes , how? w'll see at the end of this article , first w'll see how diffusion process works!**

 ## Denoising Diffusion Probabilistic Models(DDPM)
 [Denoising Diffusion Probabilistic Models](https://arxiv.org/pdf/2006.11239) are a class of generative models that learn to model the distribution of data by gradually transforming a simple distribution (like Gaussian noise) into a complex data distribution.
 This transformation is done through a sequence of incremental denoising steps like forward diffusion , reverse diffusion and sampling.